feilstrecker/NFT_Generator_and_Uploader/Readme.md

 Before, you need save the images in this type:
 Item_Name-Item_Color
 for example:
-I have a background blue
+I have a background blue:
 Background-Blue
-I have an Old suit black and white Old_suit-Black_and_White
+I have an Old suit black and white:
+Old_suit-Black_and_White
 (It will help the upload on properties more later)
 ------------------------------------